 We prepare our students to improve population health.

-Hosted by the Gillings School’s nationally top-ranked Department of Health Policy and Management, the Master of Public Health (MPH) concentration in Health Policy trains the next generation of leaders in policymaking and practice so they can address the complex challenges of health care delivery and produce cutting-edge analyses.
+Hosted by the Gillings School’s nationally top-ranked Department of Health Policy and Management, the Master of Public Health (MPH) concentration in Health Policy, offered on campus and online, trains the next generation of leaders in policymaking and practice so they can address the complex challenges of health care delivery and produce cutting-edge analyses.
 We’re known for our dedication to and excellence in teaching, as well as our individualized approaches to student learning.

 From insurance coverage and social determinants of health to innovative new policies that shape how hospitals and health systems best serve people everywhere, our health policy students emerge as leaders who shape and implement policies in the private and public sectors.

 What You’ll Learn

 Our Health Policy concentration will empower you with the skills required to design, implement and evaluate health care and public health policies in a variety of settings, and to advocate for and lead changes in a policy setting.
 You will gain an intricate understanding of the current United States health care system and the politics and environment that shape policy decisions.
 You also will learn policy analysis and advocacy skills, as well as the foundational management skills necessary to plan for and effectively supervise financial and human resources.

 Our graduates are widely recognized as strategic thinkers and problem solvers.
 They are leaders in developing, enacting and implementing state and national policies and advocating for health policy changes at the local, state and national levels.
 Upon graduation, you will be: